The Hardcore Holidayoff

 “That voice… it’s familiar,” Harmony notes with a squint.

 At the edge of Test Minion’s words over the speakers, an engrossing chain of explosions pour through the buildings, halls, rooms and openings of the great interconnected dimensional landscape.
-Traps meant for the “final escape scene” spring instantly, flooding every inch of the place with knives, arrows, spears, and all sorts of dangerous here-and-there.
+Traps meant for the “final escape scene” spring instantly, flooding every inch of the place with knives, arrows, spears, and all sorts of dangerous here-and-theres that would immediately ruin someone’s day.

 Harmony and Order aren’t threatened by something as trivial as impact explosives and shrapnel, but their enchantments and solid-body alterations are not needed.
 Uncannily, the trapmaker’s art fails at every toss and blast, missing the group dozens, and then hundreds of times with an uncanny closeness that borders on the comical.